me9hanics/painter-network-exploration/README.md

 | Jose Ferraz de Almeida Junior | Brazilian | Brazil | male | Academicism, Realism | Realism | {Realism:64} | Itu | Piracicaba | 1850 | 1899 | 1850 | 1899 | 65 | [] | [] | {Academicism:13},{Realism:52} | {Realism:51}, {Academicism:15} | Realism:1850-1899,Academicism:1850-1895 | painter | Brazil, Rio de Janeiro, Sao Paulo | {Sao Paulo:30},{Brazil:36},{Rio de Janeiro:4} | NaN | NaN | NaN | NaN | NaN | NaN | No | NaN | NaN |
 | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... |

-The "location" attribute is used to connect the painters.
-The logic is that if two painters lived in the same location at the same time, they are connected.
-We can gather temporal data from the birth and death years of the painter.
-Since it is generally not available when a painter moved to a location, we assume for simplicity that the painter lived in for each location for the same amount of time, averaging over the lifespan.
-This gives rise to the following measure for how connected two painters based on time and location:
+There is connection (edge) data, this has to be manually implemented: the "location" attribute is used to connect the painters.
+The logic is that if two painters lived in the same location at the same time, they are connected.<br>
+We gather temporal data from the birth and death years of the painter; however, since it is generally not available when a painter moved to a location, we assume for simplicity that the painter lived in for each location for the same amount of time, averaging over the lifespan.
+This inspired the following measure for how connected are two painters based on time and location:

 $$ TLSI = \frac{{\text{{common years (in their lifetime)}}}}{{\text{{amount of places}}}} \times \text{{amount of common places}} $$

-The dimension of this index is supposed to be time.
+(The dimension of this index is supposed to be time.
 The longer people live (at the same place), the more likely they are to meet, which makes sense.
 On the other hand, living at more places does not necessary mean two painters are more likely to meet - if they live 5 and 5 years at two different places, the probability that they meet shall be equal/similar to the probability in the case they lived 10 years at the one place.
-Locations are included in the formula in a normalized way to still boost the value if two painters lived at the same places.
+Locations are included in the formula in a normalized way to still boost the value if two painters lived at the same places.)

-The initial network is constructed (using `numpy` computations)
+The initial network is constructed in NetworkX - it is a generally slow library and nested iterations can take long, therefore I improved performance by using `numpy` computations prior iterations wherever possible.<br>
+Nodes with sufficient location and temporal data are added while constructing the network, then edges are added based on the above formula (computing only for pairs of nodes that potentially have an edge based on their lifetime) - if the index is above 0, an edge is added, with the index as weight.
+We will later filter the network based the edge weight.

+The filtered network is stored in the `data\painters.graphml` file (see the filtering for backbone extraction below).<br>
-(Some amount of incorrections are cleaned for consistency.)
+Incorrections are cleaned for consistency.

 ## Network backbone extraction

-To get rid of unrealistic edges, we need to filter the network.<br>
-I test and compare the results of two methods: thresholding weights, and disparity filter.
+To get rid of unrealistic edges, we need to filter the network.
+I test and compare the results of two methods: thresholding weights, and disparity filter.<br>
+For analysis afterwards, I select the filtered network gathered from the disparity filter method with $\alpha = 0.1$.
+This is stored in the `data\painters.graphml` file.

 ### Thresholding